 It can result from many causes which include:

 in utero intestinal ischemia

-In utero Herpes simplex infection usually occurs from transplacental tramission of the Herpes simplex virus.
+In utero Herpes simplex infection usually occurs from transplacental transmission of the Herpes simplex virus.
 Transplacental intrauterine infection with herpes simplex virus is an extremely rare complication of primary herpes simplex in pregnancy.

-In utero infections, also known as congenital infections, can result from a vast number of aetiological organisms and account for 2% to 3% of all congenital anomalies 4.
+In utero infections, also known as congenital infections, can result from a vast number of etiological organisms and account for 2% to 3% of all congenital anomalies 4.

 in utero toxoplasmosis infection / congenital toxoplasmosis infection: